 I’ve played Guild Wars since the first game betas back in early 2005.
 It’s an MMORPG, a game played with thousands of other people all over the globe.
 While I loved the idea of playing online, I didn’t want to have to pay for more than a game.
 That’s where GW came in.
 When GW2 was released, I didn’t skip a beat.
 I bought the ultimate collections edition (which is in America right now).
 To this day I still play almost every day.
 While I can’t say I’ve mastered the game, it’s always a good platform where I can learn something new or immerse myself in the story.
-It’s been getting monthly updates and Sander and I play through those together.
-It’s a great way for the two of us to unite in our gaming obsessions.
+GW2 has monthly updates and Sander and I play through those together.
+The game is a great way for the two of us to unite in our gaming obsessions.
 It’s one of the few games we enjoy and can play as a couple.

 Ah Skyrim… I don’t think there’s any other game where I’ve logged so many hours.
 I’ve played around 400 combined hours across all characters.
 For me, that’s a lot.
 The only other game above that is GW2, which sits at around 2,458 over the course of almost 7 years.
 Skyrim is an open-world RPG where you are the chosen one and must protect the world from a violent dragon.
 My oldest character is quite tanky.
 I have full dragon armor and carry a giant hammer on my back!
-I believe I’m also a werewolf but I can’t be sure.
+I’m also a werewolf but I can’t be sure.
 One of the expansions required you to be a vampire so I’m one or the other.
 Needless to say there are thousands of options on how to play and I like experimenting.

 While I love Fallout 4, I’m a bit burned out from playing my main character.
 I want to go back in and do the rest of the achievements because I love this game so much!
-However when I think about starting from scratch, I feel too lazy to do it.
-I’ll get to it eventually!
+But when I think about starting from scratch, I feel too lazy to do it.
+I’ll get to it!
 I enjoyed playing this game because of the post-apocalyptic world.
 I’ve also played and fell in love with Fallout: New Vegas.
 I was obsessed with that game for years.

 Animal Crossing New Leaf